 Long-Term Reversals in the Corporate Bond Market

-Long-term reversals in corporate bond returns are economically and statistically significant in a comprehensive sample spanning the period 1977 to 2017.
-Such reversals are stronger in the high credit risk sector.
+Long-term reversals in corporate bonds are economically and statistically significant in a comprehensive sample spanning the period 1977 to 2017.
+Such reversals are stronger for bonds with high credit risk and more binding regulatory, capital, and funding liquidity constraints.
 Bond long-term reversal is not a manifestation of the equity counterpart and is mainly driven by long-term losers.
-A return-based long-term reversal factor carries a sizable premium and provides strong explanatory power for returns of industry/size/rating/maturity-sorted portfolios of corporate bonds.
-Our evidence accords with the hypothesis that past returns capture investors' ex-ante risk assessment, so that losing bonds command higher expected returns.
+A long-term reversal factor carries a sizable premium and is not explained by long-established equity and bond market factors.
+Thus, past returns capture investors' ex-ante risk assessment and the degree of institutional constraints they face, so that losing bonds command higher expected returns.

 Keywords: Corporate bonds, long-term reversal